parismita/parismita.github.io/menu/projects.md

   </div>

   <p>
     There are few R packages available for interval regression, a machine learning problem which is important in genomics and medicine.
-Like usual regression, the goal is to learn a function that inputs a feature vector and outputs a real-valued prediction...<a href="https://aldro61.github.io/mmit/tutorials/R/">Read more</a>
+Like usual regression, the goal is to learn a function that inputs a feature vector and outputs a real-valued prediction...<a href="https://aldro61.github.io/mmit/tutorials/R/">Read more</a><span class="post-date"> <i class="fa fa-clock-o" aria-hidden="true"></i> {% include read-time.html %}</span>
   </p>
  </div>